llh911001/mostly-adequate-guide-chinese/ch8.md

 // Maybe(null)
 ```

 `withdraw` will tip its nose at us and return `Maybe(null)` if we're short on cash.
 This function also communicates its fickleness and leaves us no choice, but to `map` everything afterwards.
 The difference is that the `null` was intentional here.
-Instead of a `Maybe(account)`, we get the `Maybe(null)` back to signal failure and our application effectively halts in it's tracks.
+Instead of a `Maybe(String)`, we get the `Maybe(null)` back to signal failure and our application effectively halts in its tracks.
 This is important to note: if the `withdraw` fails, then `map` will sever the rest of our computation since it doesn't ever run the mapped functions, namely `finishTransaction`.
 This is precisely the intended behaviour as we'd prefer not to update our ledger or show a new balance if we hadn't successfully withdrawn funds.

 ## Releasing the value

 One thing people often miss is that there will always be an end of the line; some effecting function that sends JSON along, or prints to the screen, or alters our filesystem, or what have you.
 We cannot deliver the output with `return`, we must run some function or another to send it out into the world.
 We can phrase it like a Zen Buddhist koan: "If a program has no observable effect, does it even run?".
 Does it run correctly for its own satisfaction?
 I suspect it merely burns some cycles and goes back to sleep...

-Our application's job is to retrieve, transform, and carry that data along until it's time to say goodbye and the function which does so may be mapped, thus the value needn't leave the warm womb of it's container.
+Our application's job is to retrieve, transform, and carry that data along until it's time to say goodbye and the function which does so may be mapped, thus the value needn't leave the warm womb of its container.
 Indeed, a common error is to try to remove the value from our `Maybe` one way or another as if the possible value inside will suddenly materialize and all will be forgiven.
 We must understand it may be a branch of code where our value is not around to live up to its destiny.
 Our code, much like Schrödinger's cat, is in two states at once and should maintain that fact until the final function.
 This gives our code a linear flow despite the logical branching.

 There is, however, an escape hatch.
 If we would rather return a custom value and continue on, we can use a little helper called `maybe`.